 Yes.
 If you are interested in receiving future shareholder communications electronically rather than receiving paper copies, please check the appropriate box and provide your e-mail address on your proxy card.
-When future shareholder communications become available, you will receive an e-mail letting you know that you may access and download documents from Tredegar's website at www.tredegar.com.
+When future shareholder communications become available, you will receive an e-mail letting you know that you may access and download the documents from Tredegar's website at www.tredegar.com.
+Your choice for electronic distribution will remain in effect indefinitely, unless you revoke your choice by sending written notice of revocation to us at the address noted above.